Encode-Team-2/Week-1/README.md

 # Week-1
 Weekend Project 1

-We have 3 deployed versions of contract
+We have deployed 3 versions of the contract

-V1 - Initial simple contract
+* V1 - Initial simple contract
-V2 - Contract with bug in modifier
+* V2 - Contract with bug in modifier
-V3 - Contract with above bug fixed
+* V3 - Contract with above bug fixed

-Most of thea team interacted with contract V3
+Most of the team interacted with contract V3

 ## Contract V1
 Address: `0x0D9B40EDb6dAE29856AA490c7425B8bf568b128a`